lgarrison/AbacusCosmos/data_specifications.md

 The Rockstar configuration file.
 See the [Rockstar documentation](https://bitbucket.org/gfcstanford/rockstar) for definitions.

 ## Units
+The mass definitions corresponding to the `m` and `alt_m` fields can be read from the `MASS_DEFINITION` fields in `rockstar.cfg`.
+In almost all cases, we have left the mass definitions at the default, so `m` corresponds to the virial mass.

 For convenience, we copy the Rockstar notes about units from the ASCII header here.
 You may need to consult the [Rockstar documentation or source code](https://bitbucket.org/gfcstanford/rockstar) for the exact definition of a quantity, however.
 - Masses in Msun / h